korokes/MCLS/README.md

  ```

 ## Training and Prediction
-You can run the following script commands to execute the training and prediction procedures of the proposed models, VDF, VDF-TS-E, and VDF-TS-V.
+You can run the following script commands to execute the training and prediction procedures of the proposed models.

 VDF